richardanaya/epistemology/README.md

 The goal of this project is to make a completely clear and visible way to run a server locally.
 The code for how this runs is as minimal as possible so you can understand exactly what you are running.

+You can install by grabbing binaries for all operating systems from [Releases](https://github.com/richardanaya/epistemology/releases)

+or if you have [rust](https://rustup.rs/) installed:

 ```
 cargo install epistemology
 ```